PVolpert/ThesisProject/README.md

 # Thesis Project

 This is the repository for my master thesis project.
-Goal of the thesis is to provide E2E Authentication/Encryption for WebRTC through the usage of [IAT Tokens](https://github.com/JonasPrimbs/draft-ietf-mla-oidc/blob/main/docs/draft.md)
+Goal of the thesis is to provide E2E Authentication/Encryption for WebRTC through the usage of [ICT Tokens](https://github.com/JonasPrimbs/draft-ietf-mla-oidc/blob/main/docs/draft.md)

 ## How does this project work